rantools/blender_vscode/README.md

-# How to use this?
-Download it as zip or clone it somewhere on your pc.
-Open this directory in vscode and press F5 to build and launch this extension.
-It will open a new vscode instance where you can develop your addons.
-# What's new in this fork?
+# Whats new in this fork?
-## Important!
-When launching any legacy addons that you want to convert to extensions make sure you remove any spaces or dashes from the directory name(underscores are fine) else it won't work.
 ## Blender 4.2 Extensions Compatibility
 Set the Repo name(search 'Repo name') in your workspace settings for your project.
-This should be the directory name(not the name displayed in Blender Preferences) of the Repo in your Extensions folder.
+This should be a the directory name(not the name displayed in Blender Preferences) of the Repo in your Extensions folder.
 Defaults to user_default repo which comes with blender.
 ## Auto generate Manifest file
-If you launch any legacy add-ons, this extension will automatically generate a manifest file based on bl_info data.
+If you launch any legacy addons the addon will automatically generate a manifest file based on bl_info data.
 It will also update it when bl_info is updated in the init.py file.
-You can turn this feature off by searching "Auto Update Manifest" in the vscode settings.
+You can turn this feature off by searching "Auto Update Manifest" in vscode settings.
 ## VSCode commands to Generate/Update Manifest based on bl_info
 Press CTRL+SHIFT+P and search 'Generate/Update Manifest from bl_info' to create a Manifest file.
-If Manifest doesn't exist already it will ask you for some extra info(License, Tags and Permissions)
+If Manifest doesn't exist already it will ask you for some extra info(License,Tags and Permissions)
 ## VSCode command to Create Manifest from scratch
 Press CTRL+SHIFT+P and search 'Create Manifest'.
-It will ask you to specify each field of the manifest file manually.
+It will ask you to manually specify each field of the manifest file.
 # Blender Development in VS Code

 The only key combination you have to remember is `ctrl+shift+P`.